卑微小赵

 Humble Little Zhao / The Self-Deprecating Underdog

 Meet Little Zhao — the ultimate corporate doormat who smiles through every humiliation, apologizes for existing, and thanks the boss for the privilege of being overworked.
-Born from relatable workplace frustration, this meme persona embodies the exhausted, people-pleasing young professional who has fully internalized their own powerlessness.
+Emerging around 2018, born from relatable workplace frustration, this meme persona embodies the exhausted, people-pleasing young professional who has fully internalized their own powerlessness.
 Think of it as a comedic coping mechanism: by performing exaggerated submissiveness, Chinese netizens reclaim some ironic dignity from a working culture that often demands total deference.

 Cultural Context